dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 From here you can send commands directly to the emulator, below a list of useful commands:

 * **help** Well this is the first command to get some help on how to use the monitor
-* **info xxxx** It will print several information, depending on xxxx for example: *info lapic* will show the current status of the local apic
+* **info xxxx** It will print several information, depending on xxxx for example: *info lapic* will show the current status of the local apic, *info mem* will print current virtual memory mappings
 * **x/cf address** where c is the number of items we want to display in decimal, f is the format (`x` for hex, `c` for char, etc) display the content of c virtual memory locations starting from address
 * **xp/cf address** same as above, but for physical memory